AmMoPy/Medical-Appointment-No-Shows/README.md

 ## Introduction

+Why do 30% of patients miss their scheduled appointments?

 The dataset includes medical appointment status as well as some patient details of Brazilian families; I'd be interested in investigating the reason why some patients do not show up to their scheduled appointments and whether there are opportunities for improvement in appointment administration that would result in a higher attendance frequency.

 The dataset consists of 14 variables as follows: